klattphysio/klattphysio.github.io/index.md

 description: Stephen Klatt is a Physiotherapist with a focus on treating acute and chronic pain.
 Located in the heart of Downtown Winnipeg on the corner of Broadway and Balmoral he is here for you.

 ---
+# Notice

+I’m excited to announce that I will soon become a stay-at-home Dad!
+My last day of work at [Centre for Natural Pain Solutions](https://cfnps.ca/) will be January 26, 2021.
+I will be seeing patients right up until my last day, and would be happy to address your needs until then.
+If you are a past patient of mine and need access to your medical records related to your physiotherapy treatment, please contact [Centre for Natural Pain Solutions](https://cfnps.ca/) at [204-775-4539](tel:12047754539)

+Thank you to all my wonderful patients and the hard-working staff at [Centre for Natural Pain Solutions](https://cfnps.ca/).

+At this time I have no concrete plans to return to practice as a physiotherapist, but any future plans will be announced here on my website.

 # Winnipeg Physiotherapist

 Stephen Klatt is a physiotherapist that can help you to not only manage, but, overcome both acute and chronic pain.
 His main goal is to help you get moving again.
 His office is located within the [Centre for Natural Pain Solutions](https://cfnps.ca/) which can be found in the heart of Downtown Winnipeg on the corner of Broadway and Balmoral.
 Stephen is proud to offer one-one-one physiotherapy sessions in a private treatment room.
 We never double book our clients to ensure that every client gets the therapist's full attention during the entire session.